swiftlang/swift-evolution/proposals/0008-lazy-flatmap-for-optionals.md

 However, a "bidirectional" version cannot be written in this way, since no `FilterBidirectionalCollection` exists.

 The other form of `flatMap` uses a `flatten` method on nested sequences, which has both a `CollectionType` form and a form for `CollectionType`s with `BidirectionalIndexType`s.

-However, Swift's current type system doesn't allow a similar method to be defined on sequences of `Optional`s.
+Swift's current type system doesn't allow a similar method to be defined on sequences of `Optional`s.
 This means we have to rely on `filter`, which only has a `SequenceType` and `CollectionType` implementation.

 ## Impact on existing code ##